Greyhound Racing Betting Guide | How To Bet On Greyhounds In 2026

 Genetics & Breeding

-• Offspring from successful sire lines often show natural speed, stamina, or race awareness.
+• Offspring from successful sire lines often inherit traits such as speed, stamina, or race awareness.

-• Conformation (body shape, stride, strength) impacts how efficiently a dog moves.
+• Conformation (body shape, stride, and strength) can influence how efficiently a dog moves.

 Greyhound Betting Markets